devaneando/Wikitten/library/index.md

   You don't have to use the `library` directory if you don't want to.
 Simply open the `index.php` file and set another value for the `LIBRARY` constant.
 That's where your files will be read from.

+### Roadmap

+Some of the features I plan to implement next:

+* [Pastebin](http://pastebin.com/) API integration.
+I think it would be cool to share snippets on Pastebin (or a similar service) with a single click
+* Creating / updating files directly through the web interface.
+Other wikis place great accent on creating and editing pages in the browser, but since I have my trusty code editor open non-stop anyway, I prefer to update my files manually for now.
+* Search in files

 ### Special thanks go to:

 * [Michel Fortin](http://michelf.ca/home/), for the [PHP Markdown parser](http://michelf.ca/projects/php-markdown/).